Getting Lost (Scary for Kids & Parents!)

 Before settling in at the hotel, make sure you check out the room for any potentially hazardous items.
 Looped window cords?
 Furniture that your toddler or child could climb and topple over?
 Loose cables?
 Exposed electrical outlets?
 Bring a safety kit along with you on your travels to “baby-proof” the room (even if your child is no longer a baby, they might become curious).

-If your baby will be using the hotel crib, be sure to inspect it for any loose screws, chipping paint or pinchable parts.
+Babyproofing can be especially important if you are staying with family on your vacation.
+Other families (like grandma & grandpa’s house) might have dangerous chemicals under sinks or medications where kids can grab them.
 If you’re taking medications with you, be sure that they stay inside their child-proof bottles and keep out of the reach of your children (consider a box with a lock).

 4. Disinfect to Help Prevent Stomach Bug